-How the Index Card Catalogued the World
+How the Index Card Cataloged the World

 The passion for classification, a hallmark of the Enlightenment, also had a dark side.
 From nature’s variety came an abiding preoccupation with the differences between people.
 As soon as anthropologists applied Linnaeus’s taxonomical system to humans, the category of race, together with the ideology of racism, was born.

 It’s fitting, then, that the index card would have a checkered history.
 To take one example, the FBI’s J. Edgar Hoover used skills he burnished as a cataloger at the Library of Congress to assemble his notorious “Editorial Card Index.”
-By 1920, he had catalogued 200,000 subversive individuals and organizations in detailed, cross-referenced entries.
+By 1920, he had cataloged 200,000 subversive individuals and organizations in detailed, cross-referenced entries.
 Nazi ideologues compiled a deadlier index-card database to classify 500,000 Jewish Germans according to racial and genetic background.
 Other regimes have employed similar methods, relying on the index card’s simplicity and versatility to catalog enemies real and imagined.

 The act of organizing information—even notes about plants—is never neutral or objective.
 Anyone who has used index cards to plan a project, plot a story, or study for an exam knows that hierarchies are inevitable.
 Forty years ago, Michel Foucault observed in a footnote that, curiously, historians had neglected the invention of the index card.
 The book was Discipline and Punish, which explores the relationship between knowledge and power.
 The index card was a turning point, Foucault believed, in the relationship between power and technology.
 Like the categories they cataloged, Linnaeus’s paper slips belong to the history of politics as much as the history of science.